 Also, as mentioned earlier, during emergencies like a hurricane dyed diesel is sometimes made available to everyone to combat fuel shortages.
 So those who are evacuating can get the fuel they need to get out of town.
-We seen this recently in Florida when then governor Rick Scott lifted all taxes on fuel and made dyed diesel lawful to use while in the state of emergency.
+We saw this recently in Florida when then-governor Rick Scott lifted all taxes on fuel and made dyed diesel lawful to use while in the state of emergency.

 Dyed diesel and kerosene are also used for heating fuel.
 This distinction allows residence to buy the fuel to heat their homes without paying a highway tax.
 Diesel is a great option for temporary or emergency heat as it is readily available, and the heaters are reasonably priced.